dalgard/meteor-viewmodel/README.md

 }, { share: true });
 ```

-If this component is then repeated on the page, their state will always be in sync.
-An example could be a pagination widget that is repeated at the top and bottom of the page.
+The effect is that if a component is repeated on a page, the state of the two instances will automatically be kept in sync.
+This is useful for something like a pagination widget that is duplicated at the top and bottom of a page.

 ## Bindings

-Several standard bindings are included with the package.
+Several standard bindings are included with the package – you are encouraged, however, to add some more specialized bindings to your project in order to improve the readability of its code.

-Viewmodel declarations and template names are omitted below in order to make the examples easier to read.
-Arguments are shown in parentheses.
+(Declaration statements and template names are omitted below; arguments are shown in parentheses.)

 #### Value ([throttle])